-The Company is subject to income tax in approximately 46 jurisdictions outside the U.S. The Company's significant operations outside the U.S. are located in Belgium, Brazil, China, Germany, Mexico and Switzerland.
-The statute of limitations varies by jurisdiction with 2010 being the oldest tax year still open in the material jurisdictions.
-Certain of our German subsidiaries are under tax examination for calendar years 2010 to 2017.
-The Company is also under audit in other jurisdictions outside of Germany for tax years under responsibility of the predecessor, as well as tax periods under the Company's ownership.
-Pursuant to the acquisition agreement, all tax liabilities related to tax years prior to 2013 will be indemnified by DuPont.
+The Company is subject to income tax in approximately 46 jurisdictions outside the U.S. The Company's significant operations outside the U.S. are located in Brazil, China, Germany, Mexico and Switzerland.
+The statute of limitations varies by jurisdiction with 2011 being the oldest tax year still open in the material jurisdictions.
+Certain of our German subsidiaries are under tax examination for calendar years 2014 to 2017.
+The Company is also under audit in other jurisdictions outside of Germany.
 The result of all open examinations may lead to ordinary course adjustments or proposed adjustments to our taxes or our net operating losses with respect to years under examination as well as subsequent periods that could be material.

 In connection with the income tax audit in Germany for the tax period 2010-2013, the Germany Tax Authority ("GTA") indicated that it believed that certain positions taken on the 2010-2013 corporate income tax returns were not in compliance with German tax law.
-While the Company disagrees with the conclusions of the GTA based on the technical merits of our positions, after extensive discussions with the GTA and to avoid a potentially long and costly litigation process, in March 2020 the Company expressed a willingness to settle with the GTA on certain matters and expects to reach a formal agreement in the coming months.
-As a result of these changes, the Company recorded a charge to income tax expense of \$14.3 million.
+While the Company disagreed with the conclusions of the GTA based on the technical merits of our positions, after extensive discussions with the GTA and to avoid a potentially long and costly litigation process, in March 2020 the Company expressed a willingness to settle with the GTA on certain matters.
+As a result of these changes, the Company recorded a charge to income tax expense of \$14.3 million in 2020.
+A final agreement with the GTA was signed in 2021 and the Company is awaiting final assessments.
 The Company is also currently under audit in Germany for tax years 2014-2017 and is prepared to vigorously defend itself on these matters.

-The Company anticipates that it is reasonably possible it will settle up to \$12.1 million, exclusive of interest and penalties, of its current unrecognized tax benefits within 2021 due to the conclusion of the 2010-2013 German income tax audit.
+The Company anticipates that it is reasonably possible it will settle up to \$12.8 million, exclusive of interest and penalties, of its current unrecognized tax benefits within 2022 mainly due to the conclusion of the 2010-2013 German income tax audit.